Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 I don't see it ever working.

-One of the objectives of the diplomat is to never really solve a problem.
+But again, you have to understand, one of the objectives of the diplomat is to never really solve a problem.

-Then you don't need the diplomat.
+Then you don't need a diplomat.

 The purpose of diplomacy is to be able to continue to manage the problem.

-One way or the other, you either win or you lose.
+You either win or you lose.

 We can't have that.

-So the ongoing diplomacy, supposed to get all the gold stars and so forth, that never does accomplish anything at root level and for any length of time.
+Never does accomplish anything at root level and for any length of time.

-Josh Ernest, the White House press secretary.
+This is Earnest Josh Earnest, the White House press secretary.

-Don't you know Obama's livid at the House for this silly seven-day extension of the Department of Homeland Security funding bill.
+Don't you know Obama's livid at the House for this silly seven-day extension of the Department OF Homeland Security funding bill?

-Meanwhile, who arranged it.
+I mean, it was Obama who arranged it.

-It was Obama and the Democrats who arranged the seven-day thing when you get down to it right now, because what this is going to permit.
+When you get down to it right now because what this is going to permit, you mark my words.

-Let's see if I'm not right about this.
+Let's see if i'm not right about this.

 The seven-day extension takes care of one bill.

-And here will come a clean Senate bill.
+Right, and here will come a clean Senate bill.

-The President certainly was disappointed to have to sign that one-week extension.
+The president certainly was disappointed to have to sign that one-week extension.

-The fact that the President had to sign a seven-day extension doesn't just reflect a bad decision made by the Republican leadership in the House.
+The fact that the president had to sign a seven-day extension doesn't just reflect a bad decision made by the Republican leadership in the House.

 It reflects the failed leadership of the Republican leadership in the House.

-A brand new Senate bill could be the same thing, but it's clean.
+A brand new Senate bill could be the same thing, but it's clean, no carve outs, no defunding of these three little areas to fund amnesty.

-And this time the House will have a chance to vote on the whole thing, and they'll do it because they've demonstrated their effort to stop this.
+A fully funded bill will come back and this time the House will have a chance to vote on the whole thing, and they'll do it because they've demonstrated their effort to stop this.

 And all of this orchestrated with the Democrats.